Two Faces of Inflammation

 What dietary and lifestyle interventions may be useful to decrease inflammation?

-Dietary components may modulate inflammatory responses within the body (see the table at right).
+Dietary components may modulate inflammatory responses within the body (see the table below).
 Overall, studies suggest that diets rich in saturated fats, trans fats (hydrogenated or partially hydrogenated oils), and high glycemic index foods stimulate inflammation.
 In contrast, adherence to a Mediterranean-style diet has been shown to reduce inflammation.
 A Mediterranean-style diet is rich in monounsaturated fatty acids from olive oil, fruits and vegetables, nuts, beans, and whole grains.
 In addition, a Mediterranean-style diet emphasizes consuming alcohol in moderation.
 Moderate alcohol consumption has been associated with a reduction in inflammation.